"We've got a house ... floating upstream": Massive storm batters Alaska's west coast

 "We've got a house in the Snake River that is floating upstream, if you can believe that, because the winds are strong enough and pushed it up towards a bridge," Kosto said.

-Kosto said for the last 14 to 18 hours they have been experiencing high winds of over 70 mph.
+Kosto said for the last 14 to 18 hours they had been experiencing high winds of over 70 mph.

 "We have definitely seen some hurricane force winds in the last day," Kosto said.
 Nome also has lots of rain and high surf on the coastline.